comit/sonoff-bridge/Understanding-SwitchMode-and-SwitchTopic.md

 The standard Sonoff device has a relay to turn on/off an external device and a button to toggle the state of the relay.
+Additionally a "Switch" can be configured using the [[Gpio Command|Commands#management]].
+(See [[GPIO-Locations]] for how to connect to these GPIO's.)

 By default the configuration for the button looks like this: